core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   The exact format of 'tpi_details' depends on the CoAP transport, which is identified according to the CRI conveyed by the 'tpi_server' element, as described above.

-  In the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document, the entry corresponding to the identified CoAP transport specifies the list of elements composing 'tpi_details' for that transport, as value of the 'Transport Information Details' column.
+  In the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document, the entry corresponding to the identified CoAP transport specifies the list of elements composing 'tpi_details' for that transport, as indicated in the 'Transport Information Details' column.
 Within 'tpi_details', its elements MUST be ordered according to what is specified in the 'Transport Information Details' column of the "CoAP Transport Information" registry.

 {{transport-protocol-identifiers}} registers an entry in the "CoAP Transport Information" registry, for the transport "CoAP over UDP".
 When such a transport is used, i.e., CoAP responses are transported over UDP as per {{RFC7252}} and {{I-D.ietf-core-groupcomm-bis}}, the full encoding of the 'tp_info' CBOR array is as defined in {{ssssec-udp-transport-specific}}.